 There are five stages of the liquidation process.

-- The first stage is the appointment of a liquidator.
 The liquidator takes control of the company’s affairs.
 They are responsible for managing the liquidation process.
 They will notify creditors of the liquidation.
 They may also contact the company’s employees and shareholders.

-- The second stage is the assessment of assets.
 The liquidator will take stock of the company’s assets, including property, stock, and equipment.
 They will then value the assets and determine which ones can be sold to raise funds for creditors.
 Any assets that are not sold will be distributed to the company’s shareholders.

-- The third stage is the sale of assets.
 The liquidator will advertise the sale of the company’s assets to potential buyers.
 They may hold auctions with interested parties to sell the assets at the best price.
 The proceeds from the sale of assets will be used to pay off creditors in order of priority.

-- The fourth stage is the distribution of proceeds to creditors.
 The liquidator will pay creditors in the order set out by law.
 This is done with secured creditors receiving priority over unsecured creditors.
 Any funds remaining after all creditors are paid will be distributed to shareholders.

-- The final stage of the liquidation process is the closure of the liquidation.
 Once all assets have been sold and proceeds distributed.
 The liquidator will prepare a final report and lodge it with the Australian Securities and Investments Commission (ASIC).
 This report will provide details of the liquidation process.
 It will include the sale of assets and payments to creditors.
 Once the report has been lodged, the liquidator will be discharged.
 The company will then be deregistered.

 It is important to note that liquidation can be a complex process.
 The liquidator’s role is crucial in ensuring that the process runs smoothly.
 Seeking the advice of an experienced insolvency lawyer can help to navigate this process.
 It will ensure the best possible outcome for creditors and shareholders.